AMATAKYVI/ad-blocker/README.md

-Block ads and Prevent Redirecting
+## Block ads and Prevent Redirecting

+Load the pack to your chrome://extensions